Long-Term Disability Lawyer Serving Greenwich, CT

 To receive benefits, you must prove that your disability meets your policy’s definition of disability.
 Our attorneys serving Greenwich, CT will develop a thorough understanding of your policy, allowing them to determine what evidence you will need to submit to satisfy this definition.

 While medical records are often the primary source of evidence in long-term disability cases, these documents alone may not be enough to satisfy your insurance company.
+Your insurance provider will likely ask for additional information, especially if you suffer from mental health conditions and wish to claim benefits for PTSD or other disorders.
 CCK lawyers may conclude that additional forms of evidence may be required.
 These additional types of evidence may include:

 CCK Wants to Take Weight of Filing for Long-Term Disability from You